cidme/CIDME/README.md

 <a name="erd"/>
 ### Entity Relationship Diagram (*ERD*)

+**NOTE - This graph has not been updated to reflect the Feb 2017 course change to a graphDB**

-NOTE - This is a DRAFT and may change at any time!
+**NOTE - This is a DRAFT and may change at any time!**

 ![DRAFT CIDME ERD](/docs/CIDME-Entity_Rel_Diagram-DRAFT.png "DRAFT CIDME ERD") [Click here to view the entire diagram/file](/docs/CIDME-Entity_Rel_Diagram-DRAFT.png)